w3f/polkadot-wiki/docs/learn/learn-staking.md

 ### Accounts

-There are three different accounts that can be used to securely manage your funds while staking.
+There are two different accounts that can be used to securely manage your funds while staking.

 - **Stash:** This account holds funds bonded for staking, but delegates some functions to a Controller.
 As a result, you may actively participate to staking with a Stash private key kept in